This article contains affiliate links.

 Find l’Esglesia del Pi and see if there are tours going up to the roof of the church from where you can see the entire old part of the city and also get a glimpse of what it must have been in medieval times when the wall surrounded it all.
 Your guide will be able to point at the city’s edge back then.

 If you are feeling hungry or want a break, there are two places in the area where you can stop by for some historical and interesting snack.
-Granja Dulcinea is one of the oldest running churrerias in Barcelona and Caelum sells cookies and items made at Spain’s best monasteries and nunneries.
+Granja Dulcinea is one of the oldest running churrerias in Barcelona and Caelum sells cookies and other sweet treats made at Spain’s best monasteries and nunneries.

 If you are visiting Barcelona from spring to autumn, you should enjoy a pre-dinner drink at one of the few great rooftop bars in Barcelona.
 They have great views and since dinner is not until after 9pm (especially in the summer) you should make the most of it with a pre-dinner drink.